Tata Steel Chess Tournament 2023

-The Tata Steel Chess Tournament 2023 is the 85th edition of the annual chess tournament held in Wijk aan Zee.
+The Tata Steel Chess Tournament 2023 was the 85th edition of the annual chess tournament held in Wijk aan Zee.
 It was held from 13 January to 29 January 2023.
-The field of 14 players in the Masters section included the numbers one and two of the FIDE world rankings, Magnus Carlsen and Ding Liren, as well as five teenage grandmasters.
+The field of 14 players in the Masters section included the numbers one and two of the FIDE world rankings at the time, Magnus Carlsen and Ding Liren, as well as five teenage grandmasters.
 Iran’s Parham Maghsoodloo was a late substitute for Poland’s Jan-Krzysztof Duda.
 For the first time since 2015, Carlsen lost two classical games in a row: first in round 4 against Dutch grandmaster and five-times runner-up Anish Giri, and then in round 5 against the Uzbek teenager Nodirbek Abdusattorov.
 Going into the last round Abdusattorov had a half point lead over Giri, but he lost his game against Dutch 2021 winner Jorden van Foreest, while Giri defeated Richárd Rapport, making Giri the tournament's winner.
 Germany's Alexander Donchenko won the Challengers section, securing an invitation to the 2024 Tata Steel Masters section.
+Both the Masters and Challengers sections were eligible for the 2023 FIDE Circuit.